joshbegley/nyt-latest/previous.md

 `Regular-season expectations are one thing.
 Postseason expectations are another.
 Can the Knicks get it together in time?`\
 https://nytimes.com/athletic/6276210/2025/04/13/new-york-knicks-playoffs-pressure/

-**Calvin de Haan frustrated by healthy scratches, says treatment from Rangers has been 'f---ed'**\
+**Rangers' de Haan frustrated by healthy scratches, says treatment has been 'f---ed'**\
 `The Rangers have made the veteran defenseman a healthy scratch the past 18 games.
 “Just wasting time,” de Haan said.`\
 https://nytimes.com/athletic/6276423/2025/04/13/rangers-calvin-de-haan-nhl/